maxicus/ib-tws-api/README.md

 for IB but it wasn't desirable to add python to the project stack.
 Hope you won't have to repeat the same.

-Feel free to contact me if you need some extra help.
+Feel free to contact me if you need some extra (paid) help with your software.

 # Disclaimer